Excerpted from Migraine Brains

 But the best approach is to follow the taut bands down to their

 trigger points (feel for small lumps) located as shown near the cheekbones

 and adjacent to the ears.

-The pterygoids commonly develop trigger points which cause laterial deviation
+They commonly develop trigger points that cause laterial deviation

 on opening the jaw, in turn causing pain and/or clicking in the TMJ joint.
-They may block
+They can block

 drainage from the maxillary sinus causing still more pain.
 They

-are also linked to tinnitis.
-There may be entrapment of the buccal nerve causing numbness
+are also linked to tinnitis and can entrap the buccal nerve (a branch of the trigeminal nerve) causing numbness

-Masseter is on the outside, medial pterygoid inside; together
+Masseter is on the outside, medial pterygoid inside.
+They work together

-hard palate; pain below and behind the TMJ joint, pain and/or
+hard palate.
+There may be pain below and behind the TMJ joint, pain and/or

 stuffiness of the ear, difficulty swallowing, lateral deviation